astormic/microfluidicIFC/README.md

   Add your open source license, GitHub uses MIT license.
 -->

-# Conjugation of dye and antibody
+# Microfluidic

-_The process of attaching fluorescent molecules to antibodies._
+_The implementation of microfluidic on the OPM microscope._

 </header>